brendomaciel/sublime-preferences/README.md

 Installation
 ------------

-1. Go to Sublime Text and find the *Preferences -> Browser packages...* from the menu.
+1. Go to Sublime Text
+2. Find the `Preferences -> Browser packages...` from the menu and click it
-2. Open the *User* folder.
+3. Open the `User` folder
+4. Close Sublime Text
-3. Put all the files there.
+5. Put all the files there
-4. Follow this Hack installation [instructions][hack-installation].
+6. Follow this Hack installation [instructions][hack-installation]
-5. Follow this Cmder installation [instructions][cmder-installation].
+7. Follow this Cmder installation [instructions][cmder-installation]

 Setup SublimeLinter